istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 ## Setup Dashboard UI for kind

-kind does not have in built dashboard UI like minikube.
-But you can still setup and view your cluster.
+kind does not have a built in Dashboard UI like minikube.
+But you can still setup Dashboard, a web based Kubernetes UI, to view your cluster.
-Follow these instruction to setup dashboard UI for kind.
+Follow these instructions to setup Dashboard for kind.

 1. To deploy Dashboard, run the following command: